 Making a choice on important decisions in life.

 My hubby and I have activated our ‘what if’ plans on at least three occasions when it comes to international living.
 Our hearts were lying in Australia and our emotions with family in our birth countries.
-The push factors to stay were living close to family, friends, job security and location.
-Some of the pull factors were quality of life, work life balance, entrepreneurial opportunities and a warmer climate.
+The push factors to stay were living close to family, and friends, job security and location.
+Some of the pull factors were quality of life, work-life balance, entrepreneurial opportunities and a warmer climate.

 There will always be hard choices in life.
-Yet, making a choice become easier when you slow down, ask yourself some questions, have a life vision and listen to your feelings.
+Yet, making a choice becomes easier when you slow down, ask yourself some questions, have a life vision and listen to your feelings.

-Needing more help on making decisions check out the below video from Marie Forleo with 4 simple test to help you make the right decision every time.
+Needing more help making decisions check out the below video from Marie Forleo with 4 simple tests to help you make the right decision every time.

 Important decisions should not be decided by the flip of a coin.
 Important decisions should be informed decisions.
 However, you can make instant decisions on small choices, as when no decision is made, no action is taken.
 It is with action progress is made.

 Let’s work together and take some control over our lives.
 Stop procrastination, and stop leaving decisions to chance.
 Be the one who makes a choice.
-Share how you make decisions in comments below.
+Share how you make decisions in the comments below.